ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 .. _modules_vs_plugins:

-What are modules and plugins?
+Modules and plugins: what's the difference?
 ===========================================
 If you're looking to add local functionality to Ansible, you might wonder whether you need a module or a plugin.
 Here's a quick overview to help you decide between the two: